rafaeladsilveira/Question-1/README.md

 The problem solution was developed using Arduino framework and can be tested and validade using an online tool like Tinkercad: https://www.tinkercad.com/

-The circuit used to test and validate the solution is an Arduino Uno R3 and a button.
+The circuit used to test and validate the solution is an Arduino Uno R3 and a button as showed in the file "Circuit".
 To test, copy and execute the code contents of the file "Program Q1".